custom-components/ble_monitor/info.md

 ## CREDITS

-Credits and a big thanks should be given to [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and [@Magalex](https://community.home-assistant.io/u/Magalex).
-The main python code for this component was originally developed by [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and later modified by [@Magalex](https://community.home-assistant.io/u/Magalex).
+Credits and big thanks should be given to:

+- [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) for the idea and the first code.
+- [@Magalex](https://community.home-assistant.io/u/Magalex) and [@Ernst](https://community.home-assistant.io/u/Ernst) for the component creation, development, and support.

 ## FORUM